Mauser Model 1908: Models 1935 and 08/34

 The 7mm Mauser-made Model 1935 rifle was similar to the Model 1908 but featured grasping grooves.
 A short rifle variant also existed.
 Not to be confused with the Czech-made Model 1908/34 police carbine (Vz.
 12/33), the Model 1908/34 short rifle was an upgraded version of the Model 1908 using local wood.

 Later variants

 The Mosquetão Itajubá M1949 was a 08/34 short rifle chambered in .30-06 Springfield.
 The Mosquetão Itajubá M954 was a variant fitted with a threaded muzzle, that enabled the use of a flash suppressor or of a grenade launcher.
-Its buttplate was inspired by the one of the Gewehr 43 (a copy of which was manufactured under the same Itajubá M954 Mosquetão designation).
+Its buttplate was inspired by that of the Gewehr 43 (a copy of which was manufactured under the same Itajubá M954 Mosquetão designation).

 The Mosquetão 7,62mm Modelo 968 or M968 was one of the last Mauser service rifles produced.
 This rifle fired the 7.62×51mm NATO cartridge, a grenade launcher was fixed to its barrel and its stock was reinforced with rubber.
 These features were also used on the FN FAL, hence the Mosquefal nickname.